privacyguides/privacyguides.org/docs/desktop-browsers.en.md

 - [x] Select **Always use secure connections** in the **Security** menu
 - [ ] Uncheck **Private window with Tor** (1)

+1. Brave is **not** as resistant to fingerprinting as the Tor Browser and far fewer people use Brave with Tor, so you will stand out.
+Where [strong anonymity is required](https://support.brave.com/hc/en-us/articles/360018121491-What-is-a-Private-Window-with-Tor-Connectivity-) use the [Tor Browser](tor.md#tor-browser).

     !!! important "Sanitizing on Close"
         - [x] Select **Clear cookies and site data when you close all windows** in the *Cookies and other site data* menu